Battle Angel Alita: Mars Chronicle: Plot

 Mars Chronicle takes place on a colonized Mars.
 The story alternately tells about the events of the childhood of the main character (373-374 ES (Note: In Last Order, the system of reckoning used in the world of World of Battle Angel Alita becomes known - "satellite era" (e.s.).
 The starting point is the launch of Sputnik 1 in 1957.)) and about her further adventures in 594 ES.

 Long before mastering the Panzer-Kunst (パ ンツァークンスト, Panza kunsuto) technique, Yoko (陽 子), originally known as Galli, tried to survive in the conditions of post-war Mars along with another orphan, Erica.
 Thanks to Dr. Finch, the cyborg girl and her friend end up in an orphanage for girls in a small Martian settlement.
 However, Yoko and Erica do not find shelter there for long - the town is attacked by the military.
 After escaping the attack, the two go in search of Erica's parents.
 Following the military, mercenaries arrive, whose mission is to find and kidnap Yoko.

 Three years after the 10th ZOTT, Alita visits Mars to honor the slaughtered inhabitants of an orphanage she lived at during childhood.
 At the memorial site, she re-encounters her childhood friend and fellow Künstler Erica—the infamous assassin known as "Frau X"—and is immediately drawn into a Martian power struggle.
 The plot repeatedly shifts back to Alita's childhood memory after the young Yoko (Alita) and her sisterly companion Erica were saved at the minefield by Gerda and later left in the care of an elderly wandering medic Finch, and the adventures the pair had to endure in order to survive in the chaotic Martian civil conflicts leading up to the Terraforming Wars.
 Determined to save her childhood companion from the control of the Einherjar, Alita vows to unveil the truth and discover the cure of Necro-Soldiers.

 Two orphans, with the help of Dr. Finch, find Erica's house, which turns out to be burned down, and many of her memories of her parents are lies.
 Meanwhile, Finch finds a connection with Yoko's mother.
 The girls part ways at Yoko's mother's homestead in the province of Kydonia.
 The mercenaries chasing Yoko catch up with Finch's van, but are interrupted by a masked man claiming to be the villain Baron Muster.
 He becomes interested in Erica, believing she holds the key to one of Mars' greatest treasures, and decides to make her his apprentice.
-Adopted by Muster, Erica demonstrates an inborn attraction to the bad, and her fresh look of a child allows her to reach the end in search of the Martian treasure.
+Adopted by Muster, Erica demonstrates an inborn attraction to evil, and her fresh outlook of a child allows her to help him find the Martian treasure.